 This project will improve sections of Langsford Road through access management.
 The project will add turn lanes, add medians to restrict turning movements, and reduce vehicular conflicts at key intersections: Noeleen, Bordner, Brentwood, Winburn and Crestwood.
-In order to sustain neighborhood access and emergency response access, the 5th Terrace gap will be close.
+In order to sustain neighborhood access and emergency response access, the 5th Terrace gap will be closed.
 Curbs, sidewalks and lighting will be added east of Blackwell within City limits.
-This project supports the City's Livable Streets Policy.
+This project supports the City's Livable Streets Policy, improves safety, improves access, and preserves roadway capacity.

-Project Purpose Improve safety, traffic operations, and emergency response
+Improve safety, traffic operations, and emergency response..